 3.)
 What is your overall philosophy about travel?

 Here is my answer: Travel, in my view, should be an experience not just something you “do.”
 It should be a theatrical event where each location builds your anticipation for the next location and experience.
 There should be no doubt about how good it is for you and your style and budget.
 There should be only great surprises.
 I build trust with my clients in budget and in questions.
 I request that any question you have please ask it no matter if you think it silly.
 It is not.
-The answer builds our bond, allows you to be a part of the planning process, and I learn much needed information about what you wish and what you do not.
+The answer builds our bond, allows you to be a part of the planning process, and I learn much-needed information about what you wish and what you do not.
 Budget is a very personal thing.
-We must speak about it and I request that we never go outside of your comfort zone on it.
+We must speak about it and I request that we never go outside of our comfort zone.
 There may be a location, accommodation, or experience that may work for you but may be out of the budget.
-I will let you know what that option is, but you decide on if you wish to do it.
-That is how we build a trust to create the best trip ever.
+I will let you know what that option is, but you decide if you wish to do it.
+That is how we build trust to create the best trip ever.
 That is what I find most important and what I do one trip at a time.

-The way that I work clears any confusion and builds a bond, I hope, for the rest of The Art of Travels existence.
+The way that I work clears any confusion and builds a bond, I hope, for the rest of The Art of Travel’s existence.
 It is working as 40% of trips planned through The Art of Travel are past clients.

-To my present clients thank you for your patronage and your loyalty.
-To my new clients welcome!
+To my present clients, thank you for your patronage and your loyalty.
+To my new clients, welcome!
 Let’s have some fun and build a bond for years to come!